Smart Investments With Little Money

 2. Diversify your investments

-3. Stay well-informed
+3. Stay well informed

-Where can I invest a little money?
+Where can I invest little money?

 1. Investment funds